apache/paimon/docs/content/engines/spark2.md

 # Spark2

-This documentation is a guide for using Table Store in Spark2.
+This documentation is a guide for using Paimon in Spark2.

 ## Version

-Table Store supports Spark 2.4+.
+Paimon supports Spark 2.4+.
 It is highly recommended to use Spark 2.4+ version with many improvements.

-## Preparing Table Store Jar File
+## Preparing Paimon Jar File

 {{< stable >}}